MA Cultural Heritage and Museum Studies

 - Full Time

 - Course Length

 - September 2024

 Museums and heritage bodies have a major influence on cultures and societies across the globe.
 They respond to and shape current moral, political, social, ethical and religious debates.
 By connecting the present to the past, they help shape the future.

-On this postgraduate course, you’ll develop an understanding of the history of museums and heritage bodies, and critically interrogate the theoretical models on which they’re based.
+On this Cultural Heritage and Museum Studies MA, you’ll develop an understanding of the history of museums and heritage bodies, and critically interrogate the theoretical models on which they’re based.
 At the same time, you’ll acquire knowledge of the practical approaches used in the 21st century museum and heritage sectors.

 You’ll have opportunities to study the world-famous collection of art held in the Sainsbury Centre, itself a celebrated icon of modern museum architecture.